AlamiMejjati/Mtl-Implem/README.md

 # Mtl-Implem

-This is a matlab implementation of the paper bellow: http://pages.cs.wisc.edu/~ji-liu/paper/Jianhui-Ji-TKDD.pdf
+This is a matlab implementation of the paper bellow:
+Learning Incoherent Sparse and Low-Rank Patterns from Multiple Tasks http://pages.cs.wisc.edu/~ji-liu/paper/Jianhui-Ji-TKDD.pdf

 The script to run is called main.
 All the dataset, but Ar face dataset are available